Rishi4535/BIOLM0051-Introduction-to-Bioinformatics-Short-Analysis-Pipeline/README.md

 4. Now take "cleantranslated.fasta" and go to https://www.ebi.ac.uk/jdispatcher/ for running Multiple Sequence Alignment using MUSCLE which uses ClustalW in a more precise manner.
 This will give an alignment file in ".fa" format and a phylogenetic tree which can be downloaded and viewed in the web viewer.
 Save these files in "04-Alignment Data".

 5. Now using this alignment data we can construct a phylogenetic tree.
 Inside the "05-Phylogenetic Tree Data", theres a script named "tree.py".
 This generates a tree with all the samples.
+Take the files from the "04-Alignemt Data" folder and paste it in this directory to get results.